A path integral approach to sparse non-Hermitian random matrices: The sparse correction to the elliptic and Wigner semi-circle laws

 \section{The sparse correction to the elliptic and Wigner semi-circle laws}

-We now turn our attention to sparse random matrices, where now the mean number of non-zero elements per row, denoted by $p$ here, does not scale with $N$ (i.e. remains finite) as $N \to \infty$ \cite{metz2019spectral}.
+We now turn our attention to sparse random matrices, where the mean number of non-zero elements per row, denoted by $p$ here, does not scale with $N$ (i.e. remains finite) as $N \to \infty$ \cite{metz2019spectral}.

 We consider the regime where $p$ is large enough that we can perform a systematic expansion in the inverse connectivity $1/p$.
-An expansion of this type, using a replica formalism, was explored by Rodgers and Bray \cite{rodgers1988density} for the case of symmetric matrices (see also Ref. \cite{akara2022random}), but the results obtained therein have yet to be extended to the asymmetric case.
+An expansion of this type was explored by Rodgers and Bray \cite{rodgers1988density} using the replica formalism, and has also been explored using the supersymmetric formalism in Ref. \cite{akara2022random}.
+However, both of these works considered only symmetric matrices, and the results obtained therein have yet to be extended to the asymmetric case.
 Such an extension is facilitated by the method presented in Sections \ref{section:msrjd} and \ref{section:ellipticlawdiagrams}, which is particularly amenable to perturbative treatments and can also handle non-Hermitian ensembles.

 Ultimately, we obtain simple closed-form expressions for the boundary of the support of the eigenvalue spectrum.
 We also derive similarly compact expressions for the eigenvalue density inside the bulk region and the locations of any outlier eigenvalues that arise due to a non-zero mean \cite{orourke, benaych2011eigenvalues, edwardsjones}.
-The expressions that we obtain are universal in the sense that they explicitly only depend on the moments of the distribution of the non-zero matrix elements \cite{taovu2010, taovukrishnapur2010}.
+The expressions for the eigenvalue density that we obtain are universal in the following sense.
+Matrices drawn from an ensemble with a given set of moments [see Eq.~(\ref{loworderstats}) below] will have an expected eigenvalue density that agrees with the results that we derive, up to corrections of order $O(1/p^2)$, in the limit $N \to \infty$.
 We are thus able to see directly how the standard elliptic law is modified by virtue of the matrix being sparse, how the higher-order statistics of the non-zero elements affect this correction, and what this means for the stability of a sparse dynamical system.